 Check below for our upcoming meetings and announcements:

-Please join us Wednesday August 21st, 2013 for the monthly Charlotte SQL Server User Group meeting at the local Microsoft campus (directions below).
+Please join us Wednesday, March 12th, 2014 for the Charlotte SQL Server User Group meeting at the local Microsoft campus (directions below).